Dressler syndrome: Differential diagnosis

 Dressler syndrome needs to be differentiated from pulmonary embolism, another identifiable cause of pleuritic (and non-pleuritic) chest pain in people who have been hospitalized and/or undergone surgical procedures within the preceding weeks. ischaemic heart disease.

 Treatment

-Dressler syndrome is best treated with high dose aspirin.
-In some resistant cases, corticosteroids can be used but are not preferred (avoided) in first month due to the high frequency of impaired ventricular healing leading to increased rate of ventricular rupture.
-Other NSAIDs, though once used to treat Dressler syndrome, are less advocated and should be avoided in patients with ischemic heart disease.
-One NSAID in particular, indomethacin, can inhibit new collagen deposition, thus impairing the healing process for the infarcted region.
-Other NSAIDS should be used only in cases refractory to aspirin.
+The treatment of Dressler syndrome is managed with NSAIDs such as aspirin, naproxen, and ibuprofen.
+Unless a patient is hemodynamically unstable, management is done in an outpatient setting (e.g. a clinic/office).
+Indomethacin (also an NSAID) is avoided because it can inhibit new collagen deposition, thus impairing the healing process for the infarcted region.
+In some resistant cases, corticosteroids can be used but are not preferred (avoided) in the first month due to the high frequency of impaired ventricular healing leading to an increased rate of ventricular rupture.
 Heparin should be avoided because it can lead to hemorrhage into the pericardial sac, leading to tamponade.
 The only time heparin could be used with pericarditis is with coexisting acute MI, in order to prevent further thrombus formation.

+Some sources suggest that taking colchicine soon after surgery may help prevent Dressler syndrome.